 Withdrawal symptoms are caused by rebound hyperactivity of the biological systems suppressed by opioids

 Opioid use leads to inhibition of an enzyme in the brain resulting in reduced levels of norepinephrine1

 When opioids are discontinued after chronic use, the inhibitory effect on the enzyme is lost—resulting in excessively high levels of norepinephrine1

 - This surge of norepinephrine is what causes the clinical symptoms of withdrawal

-- This reduces the release of norepinephrine and moderates the symptoms of noradrenergic hyperactivity (withdrawal symptoms) that occur when the inhibitory effect of opioids is removed following abrupt opioid discontinuation
+- This reduces the release of norepinephrine and mitigates the symptoms of noradrenergic hyperactivity (withdrawal symptoms) that occur when the inhibitory effect of opioids is removed following abrupt opioid discontinuation

 - Kosten TR, George TP.
 The neurobiology of opioid dependence: implications for treatment.
 Sci Pract Perspect.
 2002;1(1):13-20.